The 10 best Iceland Photography Locations

 A very worthy addition to this list of Iceland photography locations is the popular Reynisfjara Black Sand Beach.
 You’ll likely have seen pictures of this dramatic and moody sweep of sand along the south coast, with a wall of basalt columns rising from the black sand.
 Add in craggy cliffs above, wheeling birds, twisted sea caves, and the crumbling sea stacks out in the teeming ocean, and you’ve got one of the most dramatic locations for Iceland photography.

 Reynisfjara is an easily accessible photo location in Iceland, very close to Vik.
 This is one of the busiest tourist destinations along the south coast, so the beach is quite crowded during the day.
 Our tip is to camp nearby (Skogafoss or inside Vik itself), wake up early, and head to the beach to catch the sunrise – you’ll be there alongside other photographers.
+If you need to know more about black sand beaches in Iceland, we have the extensive article All about Black Sand Beaches in Iceland

 Abandoned DC Plane Wreck on Solheimasandur Beach